lytexdev/Seal-Pi/README.md

 # Seal-Pi

 ## Overview
-Seal-Pi is a Flask-based web application with Vue.js to display security camera footage.
+Seal-Pi is a Flask-Vue based web-application developed for RaspberryPi to display camera footage and soon more.

 ## Installation
-***There will be soon a docker setup***
+***There will be soon a docker-compose setup***

 **Clone the repository**
 ```bash